Screens from the completed Marine Sport DC website displayed on multiple devices

 Site Mapping

 An initial site map was developed to outline the structure of the new website.
-This primary version, shown on the left, represented our starting point for organising content and navigation.
+This primary version represented our starting point for organising content and navigation.
 Through ongoing user feedback and input from the business, we identified areas for improvement—such as simplifying navigation paths and making key information more accessible.
-After usability testing, the refined site map on the right incorporated these enhancements, resulting in a more intuitive and streamlined user journey across all language versions.

-By comparing the two versions side by side, it’s clear how user-centred iteration led to a more effective and user-friendly structure.
+After usability testing, the refined site map incorporated these enhancements, resulting in a more intuitive and streamlined user journey across all language versions.
+By comparing the two versions side by side, it's clear how user-centred iteration led to a more effective and user-friendly structure.

-Primary site map (left) and improved site map after testing (right).
+Improved site map after testing

 High-Fidelity Design